Home Apartments Transport The Area Athens Guide Parking Blog

 📍 Mavrommateon 22, Athens 104 34

 All-day café–restaurant–bar in a restored neoclassical at the edge of the park.
 Mediterranean cuisine, brunch, cocktails until 02:00.
-Ideal for dinner in a beautiful setting.
+A nice option for dinner in a beautiful setting.

 Radisson Blu Park — rooftop pool